PureStorage-OpenConnect/px-gitops/gitscm-server/README.md

 Clone the current repository using  `git clone https://github.com/PureStorage-OpenConnect/px-gitops.git`.
 Then in your terminal move to the git-scm folder `cd px-gitops/gitscm-server` and run the following command  to install kustomize.

-The above script detects your OS and downloads the appropriate kustomize binary to your current working directory.

-**Kustomize**

-Kustomize traverses a Kubernetes manifest to add, remove or update configuration options without forking.
-It is available both as a standalone binary and as a native feature of kubectl

 **Now run the following script to deploy git-server**

 ```